 Editor’s Note: This is the third of a 3-part series looking at two-way emergency radio for disaster preparedness.
 Click here to read part I. Click here to read part II.
-The full article appears in a new magazine called Living Ready, which you can download here.

 A Look at the Radio Services: The Amateur “Ham Radio” Service

 Arguably the most versatile of the emergency radio services, amateur radio allows you to operate on virtually every mode and band, and push out a full legal limit of 1500 watts.
 You’ll need an amateur radio license to transmit.
 There are license classes — Technician, General and Extra Class and each requires a few weeks of study and gets progressively more difficult to ace.
 But with each new license upgrade, you attain access to more bands and modes.
 The Federal Communications Commission (FCC) administers licenses while testing is handled by certified Volunteer Examiners (VEs) through local ham radio clubs.
 Study manuals for each license class are available through the American Radio Relay League.
 Incidentally, earning a ham radio license has gotten easier recently since the FCC dropped the requirement to learn Morse Code.

 The benefits of ham radio for emergency communications include access to other local, state, national and global radio operators who are capable of staying on the air even during power outages and failures of the grid.
 You can operate FM, AM or Single Sideband (SSB) modes using voice, CW (morse code) and data modes from the high frequency (shortwave) bands through the ultra high frequency (UHF) spectrum for crystal clear local and statewide FM communications.
 You can find out what’s happening.
 And you can get a signal out to get help.